Beta Israel: Music

 Over the past few decades, Ethiopian Israelis have begun to leave a powerful imprint on Israel's cultural landscape, a new wave of artists has emerged, blending traditional Ethiopian sounds with contemporary genres like pop, soul, funk, hip-hop, and jazz such as Teddy Neguse.
 The duo Strong Black Coffee are a popular duo band from Hadera, One of the duo's hit songs is "Ihiye Beseder" ("It'll Be Alright"; with a cheerful melody and appealing chorus; lyrics: "I know everything will be okay / Never mind what others say privately / We’ll manage with the help of God"; over 27 million views).
 The duo was also a nominee for the 2015 MTV Europe Music Awards.
 Other musicians like Hagit Yaso was the winner of the ninth season of Kokhav Nolad.
 Yaso has toured and performed internationally.
 In January 2013, she toured in several cities across the US sponsored by Jewish National Fund.
 The highlight of her tour was a performance at the Saban Theatre in Los Angeles, where she performed a duet of "Killing Me Softly" with the song's writer Charles Fox.
 Another musician Eden Alene had won the seventh season of the singing competition HaKokhav HaBa, she represented Israel in the Eurovision Song Contest 2021 with her song "Set Me Free" the song notably includes a B6 whistle note, the highest note in the history of the Eurovision Song Contest.

 Politics

 Israeli politicians of Ethiopian Jewish descent include MK Pnina Tamano-Shata who was the Minister of Aliyah and Integration for Blue and White (political party), MK Avraham Neguise for Likud, and founder of Atid Ehad a centre-right party which represented the concerns for the Ethiopian-Israeli community.
 Former Deputy-Mayor of Tel Aviv, Mehereta Baruch-Ron.
-MK Moshe Solomon for Mafdal-Religious Zionism.
-And American-Israeli politician Mazi Melesa Pilip, a legislator for the Nassau County Legislature.
+MK Moshe Solomon for Religious Zionist Party.

 Sports and media

 Yityish Titi Aynaw an Israeli model, television personality, and beauty pageant titleholder who was crowned Miss Israel 2013.
-Eli Dasa is an Israeli footballer who is the current Captain for Israel national football team. and Branu Tegene who works as a reporter for Hevrat HaHadashot and a war correspondent during the Iran–Israel war.
+Eli Dasa is an Israeli footballer who is the current Captain for Israel national football team. and Branu Tegene who works as a crime reporter for Hevrat HaHadashot.